devsecopstalks/website/content/about.md

 > Podcast host, former CISO at car rental company, certified pentester and cloud engineering enthusiast.

 {{< social_links twitter="LifeAndShell" linkedin="matte-hemmingsson" github="mattiashem" web="lifeandshell.com" >}}

+### License

+DevSecOps Talks podcast is released under a Creative Commons Attribution Non-Commercial No-Derivatives 4.0 International license.

+We encourage you to distribute any episodes freely as long as you attribute them to the stated above authors and give a link to https://devsecops.fm.
+You may not distribute our podcast for monetary gain of any kind.
+Nor may you create derivatives of it written consent from authors stated above.

+For more information and the full text of the license visit the Creative Commons site: https://creativecommons.org/licenses/by-nc-nd/4.0/